Australian crews race to contain blazes as damage bill soars

 The rain was also complicating firefighters’ attempts to strategically backburn certain areas, and was making the ground slippery for fire trucks.

+Helena Wong and her partner Justin Kam, who lost their home when fires swept through the town of Balmoral south of Sydney last month, were frustrated with what they say has been a slow, uncoordinated response to the fires and a lack of preparedness by the government.

+“Disaster plans should have been put in place ahead of time, not after the fact when everybody’s in a state of emergency and everybody’s scrambling,” Wong said.
+“Communication could be better.
+We are told different things by different people. … We are a fire-prone country.
+Things should have been put in place.”

 Thousands of army, navy and air force reservists were being dispatched to battle the fires.
 On Tuesday, rescue crews were still trying to reach some affected communities.
-A barge was en route to Mallacoota, a coastal town in Victoria cut off for days by fires that forced around 4,000 residents and tourists to shelter on beaches over the weekend.
-About 300 people were still waiting to be evacuated on Tuesday.
-Heavy smoke squandered the navy’s efforts to airlift the stranded residents out on Monday.
+A navy ship was sent to rescue stranded residents of Mallacoota, a coastal town in Victoria cut off for days by fires that forced around 4,000 people to shelter on beaches over the weekend.
+Heavy smoke squandered the navy’s efforts to airlift people out on Monday.

-“We know it’s frustrating for them,” state response controller Gavin Freeman told Australia’s Nine Network on Tuesday.
-“We made several attempts yesterday to get Blackhawks into them but visibility was too poor and it was too dangerous.”
+Around 200 of the 340 residents still waiting to be evacuated from the town had signed up to board the navy ship on Tuesday, said Andrew Crisp, Victoria’s Emergency Management Commissioner.
+The rest were hoping to be rescued by military helicopter.

+The fires have exacted a grisly toll on the country’s wildlife, with carcasses of kangaroos littering the sides of roadways.
+Hundreds of millions of wild animals are believed to have been killed in the blazes, along with thousands of livestock.